-We love to give back here at Sensei!
-We were very excited to donate this doggy themed basket (see picture) to the Greenspun Shapiro PC’s Spring Soirée which raises money for the National Alliance on Mental Illness!
+Tis’ the season to give back!
+We were very excited to donate this kitchen themed basket to the Greenspun Shapiro PC’s holiday party which raises money for the National Alliance on Mental Illness!
 National Alliance on Mental Illness (NAMI) Northern Virginia and its volunteers work together to raise awareness and provide education, advocacy, and support programs for people living with mental illness, families, students, educators, law enforcement, and the public throughout our neighborhoods.

 Sensei’s Sharon Nelson and John Simek’s article, “Two Recent ABA Ethics Opinions: More Law Firms Relying on the Cloud” was featured recently in Slaw Magazine.
 Slaw is a Canadian online legal magazine.

 Excerpt: Lawyers must follow the duty of communication required by Rule 1.4 of the ABA Model Rules of Professional Conduct, which requires lawyers to communicate regularly with clients and to keep clients reasonably apprised of their cases.
 Following a disaster, a lawyer must evaluate available methods to maintain communication with clients.
 The opinion instructs that lawyers should keep electronic lists of current clients in a manner that is “easily accessible.”
 Most lawyers have taken that to mean that the lists should be stored in the cloud so they can access them from an internet connection anywhere.